vedantkale-node/AstralEcho/README.md

 pnpm install
 ```

-Start the app in development mode (runs Electron with TypeScript watchers):
+Start the app in development mode (runs Electron with TypeScript and CSS watchers):

 ```bash
 pnpm dev